-ORCID (Open Researcher and Contributor ID) is a persistent digital identifier that distinguishes you from every other researcher, improves interoperability between the systems you use (e.g. publisher submission systems, grant application systems) and ensures you get credit for your work.
+ORCID (Open Researcher and Contributor ID) is a persistent digital identifier that distinguishes you from every other researcher, improves connectivity between the systems you use (e.g. publisher submission systems, grant application systems) and ensures you get credit for your work.
 Think of it as a DOI (Digital Object Identifier) for people.

 ORCID is a not-for-profit organisation, supported by research funders, universities and publishers across the world.
 There are currently over 4.2 million ORCID iDs.
 Many publishers and research funders now require an ORCID iD as part of their submission and application processes.
 HEFCE have "strongly encouraged" researchers to register for an ORCID iD in preparation for REF 2021 and have given notice that ORCID iDs will be a requirement in future exercises.

 As well as providing your unique 16 digit identifier, ORCID also has a profile feature.
 You can populate information about your research activities and create an online CV that stays with you for your entire career.
 You can also link your ORCID iD up with services like CrossRef, Scopus, DataCite and many more so that information about your publications can be automatically added to your profile.

 ORCID is a really useful tool for researchers, universities, publishers and funders.
 We’d like researchers at the University of Salford to connect their ORCID iDs to their USIR profiles, to authenticate their affiliation and also benefit from being able to easily transfer data between systems, meaning less time spent manually entering data.
 Here’s how the integration between USIR and ORCID works.